hridesh/hridesh.github.io/research.md

 ### Select Recent Publications

+* Rangeet Pan and Hridesh Rajan,
+"[On Decomposing a Deep Neural Network into Modules](https://lab-design.github.io/papers/ESEC-FSE-20b/)," ESEC/FSE’2020: The 28th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering, November, 2020.

+* Sumon Biswas and Hridesh Rajan,
+"[Do the Machine Learning Models on a Crowd Sourced Platform Exhibit Bias?
+An Empirical Study on Model Fairness](https://lab-design.github.io/papers/ESEC-FSE-20a/)," ESEC/FSE’2020: The 28th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering, November, 2020.

 * Md Johirul Islam, Rangeet Pan, Giang Nguyen, and Hridesh Rajan, "[Repairing Deep Neural Networks: Fix Patterns and Challenges](https://lab-design.github.io/papers/ICSE-20a/),"